 Cleaning is the worst, right?
 There is very little I hate more than cleaning and I will admit, I’m not always great with it.

-Over the years I have developed a few methods to reduce the bore and make cleaning fun.
-Maybe not the kind of fun you want to be having, but any type of improvement on cleaning is a bonus!
+Over the years I have developed a few methods to reduce the bore and make cleaning more fun.
+Maybe not the kind of fun you want to be having, but any type of improvement in cleaning is a bonus!

 Music is such a great mood enhancer.
 No matter what you are doing, adding some upbeat tunes that you love can really improve the situation.

 When you clean, pop on some energetic music, classical music or whatever tunes get you in a good mood normally.
 You can even step it up a notch and do a bit of dancing with your mop, while you work.

 That’s double the bonus… a cleaning dance party is great for boosting your step count.

 I created my own motivation playlist mix on Spotify a while back.
 You can download the free playlist here.

 2. Set Goals

 I have a rather competitive nature.
 I like to see progress and hit new achievements.
 As amusing as it may sound, one way I add a fun factor to my cleaning session is by setting myself goals or a personal cleaning challenge, which then gives me that little boost when I finish them.